GaussianAvatar: Towards Realistic Human Avatar Modeling from a Single Video via Animatable 3D Gaussians: Related Work

 \section{Related Work}

-\paragraph{Neural Rendering for Human Reconstruction.} Neural rendering has recently emerged as a powerful technique for modeling dynamic human appearance from images.
+\paragraph{Neural Rendering for Human Reconstruction.} Without the need to define a template mesh for avatar modeling~\cite{xu2011video, bagautdinov2021driving, habermann2021real}, neural rendering has emerged as a potent technique that enables learning avatars directly from images.
 Here we briefly review precious work that aims to reconstruct humans using neural rendering.

-Due to the high-quality rendering of neural radiance field~\cite{mildenhall2020nerf}, various efforts~\cite{liu2021neural, peng2021neural, peng2022animatable, li2022tava, wang2022arah, zheng2022structured, li2023posevocab} have been made to reconstruct the dynamic appearance of moving people.
+Due to the high-quality rendering of neural radiance field~\cite{mildenhall2020nerf}, various efforts~\cite{liu2021neural, peng2021neural, peng2022animatable, li2022tava, wang2022arah, zheng2022structured, li2023posevocab, zheng2023avatarrex} have been made to reconstruct the dynamic appearance of moving people.
 Neural Body~\cite{peng2021neural} associates a latent code to each SMPL~\cite{loper2015smpl} vertex to encode the appearance, which is transformed into observation space based on the human pose.
 Neural Actor~\cite{liu2021neural} learns a deformable radiance field with SMPL as guidance and utilizes a texture map to improve its final rendering quality.
 TAVA~\cite{li2022tava} proposes to jointly model the non-rigid warping field and shading effects directly conditioned on the pose vectors.
 Posevocab~\cite{li2023posevocab} designs joint-structured pose embeddings to encode the dynamic appearances under different key poses, such embeddings can better learn joint-related appearance.
 NeRF-based methods have demonstrated appealing rendering results on human avatar reconstruction, but still struggle to represent human surfaces with the implicit 3D volume.
 Explicit modeling of human surfaces is a more straightforward way for this task, as the dynamic appearance of humans is mostly reflected on the human surface.